cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - the Hex Control (www.codeguru.com/Cpp/controls/controls/article.php/c5287).

 I also want to thank
-- Mr. Bartosz Sawicki from the University of Warsaw, who did with his team the first Polish version.
+- Dr. Bartosz Sawicki from the University of Warsaw, who did with his team the first Polish version.
 - Dr. Gonzalo Alvarez from the University of Madrid, who did with his colleagues the first Spanish version.
 - Bojan Dimitrovski from the University of Belgrade, who did with his colleagues the first Serbian version.
-- Greek xxxxxxxxxxxxx
+- Prof. Ioannis Mavridis and Dr. Theodoros Mastoras for the first Greek version of CT1.
-- Turkish xxxxxxxxxxxxx
+- Alain Integral for the French version of CT1.
-- French xxxxxxxxxxx
+- Turkish xxxxxxxxxxxxx Not started yet.
-- Russian xxxxxxxxxx
+- Russian xxxxxxxxxx Not started yet.